johnpeart/johnpeart.github.io/src/posts/share/2024-01-16-please-expose-your-rss.md

 - https://mastodon.social/@johnpeart/111768243795955187
 ---

 This post has prompted me to update my own RSS feeds.
-It's been a long time since I've given them an overhaul.
+It’s been a long time since I've given them an overhaul.

 I've recently been adding new post formats to the site: replies and comments, boosts and sharing, quick notes and lists.
 My RSS feed, though?
 Just plain old blog posts.